SANTA CLARA VALLEY – 1964

 “How about you?”

 “Well, this is the only home I know.
-If we sell I’ll find a job.
+If we sell I’ll have to find a job.
 I’ll see how it goes.
 How about you?”

 “Haven’t decided.”
 They came to another intersection.
 A flashing red light was strung over its center.
 John tuned right and parked in front of a liquor store, a wide nineteenth century era white wooden building.
 They walked in and got a six pack of Falstaff beer from a refrigerated case.
 They went to the front counter.